avinashi10/game-lobby-system/README.md

 Please ensure that your request bodies match the specified formats and that you replace any placeholder values with actual data relevant to your testing scenario.

 - **Note on Testing `join` and `leave` Routes**:
-  - When using Postman to test the `join` and `leave` lobby routes, note that these endpoints expect a `socketId` in the request body, which is typically obtained from an active WebSocket connection in the frontend application.
-As Postman doesn't maintain WebSocket connections, directly testing these endpoints with accurate `socketId` values might not be feasible.
-For comprehensive testing of these functionalities, consider using the frontend interface which has active WebSocket connections.
+  - When using Postman to test the `join` and `leave` lobby routes, note that these endpoints expect a `socketId` in the request body, which is usually requires an active WebSocket connection in the frontend.
+Since Postman doesn't maintain WebSocket connections, you can't directly test these endpoints with accurate `socketId` values in Postman.
+For comprehensive testing of these functionalities, use the frontend interface which has active WebSocket connections.

 ## Conclusion